REGULATORY INVESTIGATIONS AND ADVICE

 Andrew Pavlovic’s recent experience includes the following:

-- Advising an individual subject to a regulatory investigation, and negotiating a regulatory settlement agreement with the SRA, in which the details of the allegations made against the individual were kept confidential in light of the individual’s medical condition.
+- Advising an individual subject to an SRA investigation in relation to serious allegations, and negotiating a regulatory settlement agreement in which the detail of the allegations made against them were kept confidential in light of the individual’s medical condition.